 In New Zealand, it is illegal to use your mobile phone while driving (unless you are using a hands-free kit).
-Turn it off or keep it well out of reach to reduce the temptation to check your text messages or answer any phone calls that come in.
+Turn it off or keep it out of reach to reduce the temptation to check your text messages or answer any phone calls.

 Other driving distractions include changing radio stations or CDs.
 Take the time before a trip to set up your stations or have your CD ready to play.

 Pull over when eating or drinking.
-There is nothing like spilling a hot pie or drink in your lap while driving to create extremely dangerous conditions.
+There is nothing like spilling a hot pie or drink in your lap while driving to create hazardous conditions.

 3. Wear your seatbelt

-By law in New Zealand, everyone traveling in both the front and back seats of a car must wear a seatbelt.
-This means as the driver you are responsible for ensuring this happens.
+By law in New Zealand, everyone traveling in a car’s front and back seats must wear a seatbelt.
+This means as the driver, you are responsible for ensuring this happens.

 4. Mind your following distance

-It is extremely important to ensure there is a safe distance between you and the car traveling in front of you.
-This means if they stop suddenly you will have enough time to react to this and stop safely as well.
+It is essential to ensure a safe distance between you and the car in front of you.
+This means if they stop suddenly, you will have enough time to react and stop safely.

-The two-second rule is a good way to ensure your distance is safe.
-Choose a landmark that the car ahead of you is going to be traveling past, such as a sign or a power pole.
-When it reaches that landmark, count in your head or out loud, “one thousand and one, one thousand and two”.
-If you have passed that landmark before you finish counting then you need to put more distance between your car and the car ahead.
+The two-second rule is an excellent way to ensure your distance is safe.
+Choose a landmark that the car ahead of you will be traveling past, such as a sign or a power pole.

 Take the time before you drive a vehicle you are unfamiliar with to get familiar with features such as the indicators and lights.
 Where are the hazard lights, the horn?
 How do you work the heating and cooling?
 How is the volume on the radio adjusted?

-Doing some map reading and research before a trip will help you know what to expect on the way.
-For example, you might see that there are one-lane bridges, tunnels, hills, gorges, or non-sealed roads on your journey ahead.
+Doing map reading and research before a trip will help you know what to expect.
+For example, there are one-lane bridges, tunnels, hills, gorges, or non-sealed roads on your journey ahead.